secwexen/aapp-mart/README.md

 ## Installation: AI Red-Team Simulation & Attack-Path Engine (Coming Soon)

 AAPP‑MART is currently in development.
-A full installation workflow will be made available once the platform reaches the v1.0.0 production‑ready release.

 For detailed information, see the [Development Guide](docs/development.md).